Kong/developer.konghq.com/app/_gateway_entities/route.md

 * **Headers:** Lists of values that are expected in the header of a request
 * **Redirect status codes:** HTTPS status codes
 * **Tags:** Optional set of strings to group Routes with

+Use Routes if you don't need to load balance traffic to hosts.
+If you need to do load balancing between hostnames, configure your hosts in an [Upstream](/gateway/entities/upstream/) instead.

 ## Route and Service interaction